awsdocs/amazon-s3-userguide/doc_source/intro-lifecycle-rules.md

   </LifecycleConfiguration>
   ```

   You can specify a filter based on multiple tags\.
-You must wrap the tags in the <AND> element shown in the following example\.
+You must wrap the tags in the `<And>` element shown in the following example\.
 The rule directs Amazon S3 to perform lifecycle actions on objects with two tags \(with the specific tag key and value\)\.

   ```
   <LifecycleConfiguration>